wkumari/draft-vandergaast-edns-client-subnet/README.md

    Probing, if implemented, MUST be repeated periodically (i.e.  daily).
-   If an Authoritative Nameserver indicates ECS support for one zone, it
+   If an Authoritative Nameserver indicates ECS support for one zone, it is to be expected that the Nameserver supports ECS for all its zones.
+   Likewise, an Authoritative Nameserver that uses ECS information for one of its zones, MUST indicate support for the option in all its

-Contavalli, et al.      Expires September 8, 2015              [Page 16]
+Contavalli, et al.      Expires September 8, 2015              [Page 18]

 Internet-Draft        Client Subnet in DNS Requests           March 2015

-   is to be expected that the Nameserver supports ECS for all its zones.
-   Likewise, an Authoritative Nameserver that uses ECS information for one of its zones, MUST indicate support for the option in all its responses.
+   responses.
 If the option is supported but not actually used for generating a response, its SCOPE PREFIX-LENGTH value SHOULD be set to 0.